Holographic Tensor Networks as Tessellations of Geometry: Factorized PEE tensor network

 Then we contract all the internal legs to get the tensor network.
 Note that only the legs of adjacent sites are contracted along the PEE thread in between, hence the contractions are always along the PEE threads.
 More explicitly, let us consider a PEE thread $\C(\v{x},\v{y})$ connecting boundary sites $\v{x}$ and $\v{y}$, and write $\C(\v{x},\v{y})=\{\v{x},\v{z}_1,\dots,\v{z}_n, \v{y}\}$ as a set of consecutive adjacent bulk sites with $n\rightarrow\infty$, we contract all the two-index tensors on $\C(\v{x},\v{y})$ to get,

 which is also a two-index tensor representing a pair of maximally entangled qudits.
 The contraction gives us a complete PEE thread with the two open legs tangent to $\C(\v{x},\v{y})$ in the EPR state $\ket{\psi}_{\v{x}\v{y}}=T_{ab}(\v{x},\v{y})\ket{a}_{\v{x}}\ket{b}_{\v{y}}$, (see Fig.\ref{fig:tensor at a PEE thread}).
+Note that, since $\v{x}$ and $\v{y}$ are boundary sites, we cannot use them to parameterize their legs since by default there are numerous qudits with open leg lying in the same boundary site.
+Just keep in mind that, here $\ket{a}_{\v{x}}\ket{b}_{\v{y}}$ only denotes the state of the pair of open legs that is tangent to the corresponding PEE thread $\mathcal{C}(\v{x},\v{y})$ respectively.
 After the contraction along all the PEE threads, we get a tensor network representing the quantum state for all the boundary open legs:

 which is a product state of EPR pairs.
 The reduced density matrix for any one of the qudits in the EPR pairs satisfies:

 which demonstrates the unitarity of $T_{ab}(\v{x},\v{y})$.